 What Constitutes Medical Malpractice in Texas?

-- A doctor-patient relationship existed.
+- A doctor-patient relationship existed

-- The provider owed a duty of care.
+- The provider owed a duty of care

-- That duty was breached by negligent action or omission.
+- That duty was breached by negligent action or omission

-- The breach directly caused the injury.
+- The breach directly caused the injury

-Common Types of Medical Malpractice in Dallas, TX
+Common Types of Medical Malpractice in Dallas

 Misdiagnosis or Delayed Diagnosis